 Support the Himalayan Art and Cultural Heritage Project

-To support the continuation and restoration of Nepal’s vibrant cultural heritage, donate to the Himalayan Art and Cultural Heritage Project (registered 501c3 non-profit) which supports preservation and protection efforts of Nepal’s cultural heritage sites.
+To support the continuation and restoration of Nepal’s vibrant cultural heritage, you may donate to the Himalayan Art and Cultural Heritage Project (registered jU.S.
+501c3 non-profit) which supports preservation and protection efforts of Nepal’s cultural heritage sites.
 Donations are tax-deductible.

 You can also donate to the Himalayan Art and Cultural Heritage Project by purchasing limited edition giclée prints of paintings by Joy Lynn Davis.
 100% of the proceeds will go to the Himalayan Art and Cultural Heritage Project.

 Mission Statement for the Himalayan Art and Cultural Heritage Project (registered 501c3 non-profit):

 A. To promote public awareness, appreciation, and education of the artistic and cultural heritage of Nepal and other areas of the Himalayan region, both locally within the region and internationally;

 B. To support protection and preservation efforts of physical objects of artistic and cultural significance, including those remaining inside the Himalayan region as well as those currently residing outside such as paintings, murals, sculptures, carvings, ritual objects, and architectural elements;

 C. To encourage scholarship on the art and culture of Nepal and other areas of the Himalayan region including building inventories of items and their locations to further aid protection and preservation efforts;

 D. To support the continuation of artistic practices of communities in Himalayan regions, including traditional art forms such as paubha painting, thangka painting, mural painting, wood carving, stone carving, metal working, and sculpture; modern interpretation of those traditional art forms; and development of contemporary art by artists in Himalayan regions;